herlesupreeth/OAI-5G/README.md

  * pkg-config, a helper tool used when compiling applications and libraries
  * Protobuf-c, Google protocol buffer implementation for C (Version >= 1.2.1)
  * Pre-requisites of OpenAirInterface5G
- * Agent and Protocol library from EmPOWER Agent (EMAge)
+ * Agent and Protocol library from EmPOWER eNB Agent (EMAge)

 Testbed
 =======